 Forms Required to Apply for Funding

 All proposals submitted to the Office for Coastal Management under NOAA's Omnibus Notice must include completed forms.
 Most forms will be provided on Grants.gov; however, some forms are relevant only to certain organizations.
 Refer to the section below for information on how to complete forms and especially for the forms checklist, which provides guidance on the forms your organization must complete.
 Forms will be provided in the downloadable grants application package found on Grants.gov.
-The following list of forms is provided as a reference for non-construction projects; however, if you find newer or modified forms as a part of the application package on Grants.gov, use those forms in place of the versions referenced below:
+The following forms are used with construction and non-construction projects; however, if you find newer or modified forms as a part of the application package on Grants.gov, use those forms in place of the versions referenced below:

 - SF-424 - Application for Federal Assistance (PDF)